World No 1 Novak Djokovic disqualified from US Open 2020 after hitting line judge with ball

 After pleading his case for a while, Djokovic shook hands with the Spaniard and walked off the court.
 He was heard saying “game penalty, set penalty, [there are] many options” during that discussion.

 A few points earlier, Djokovic had received medical attention after falling on his left shoulder during a point.
 And before that, he had another moment of frustration when he slammed the ball to the side of the court.

-The Serbian star is only the third player in Grand Slam history to be disqualified out of a men’s singles tournament following John McEnroe at the Australian Open in 1990 and Stefan Koubek at the French Open in 2000, reported AFP.
+That happened after Carreno Busta fought back from 0-40 down in his service game at 4-5 to save three set points.

 With this default, Djokovic’s unbeaten run in 2020 has come to an end.
 He was bidding for an 18th Grand Slam title and had enjoyed a 26-0 start to this season during which he won the Australian Open.